 How can you Manage B2B Rebates More Strategically?

-Although rebates are simple in theory, they can be complex in practice.
-That’s you need a rebate management tool that streamlines the process.
+Although business rebates are simple in theory, they can be complex in practice.
+That’s you need rebate management that streamlines the process.

 At Enable, we see the following three points as key to the success of any B2B rebate strategy: